Karoline, Princess of Liechtenstein

 Karoline Felicitas Engelberte of Manderscheid-Blankenheim (Karoline von Manderscheid-Blankenheim; 13 November 1768 – 1 March 1831) was a princess consort of Liechtenstein; married on 16 November 1783 to Prince Aloys I of Liechtenstein.

 Biography

 Karoline was born on 13 November 1768 in Vienna.
 She was the daughter of Count Johann Wilhelm of Manderscheid-Blankenheim zu Geroldseck and Countess Johanna Maximiliana Franziska of Limburg-Stirum (daughter of Count Christian Otto of Limburg-Stirum).
-She had no children with her spouse, but two children with her long term lover Franz von Langendonck, captain of the Austrian army; one was her son Karl Ludwig (1793–dead after 1868), Viscount von Fribert.
+She had no children with her spouse, but two children with her long term lover Franz von Langendonck, captain of the Austrian army; one was her son Karl Ludwig, Viscount von Fribert, born in 1793.
 In 1805, her husband died and was succeeded by her brother-in-law as monarch.
 Karoline spent her remaining life mainly in Vienna.
 She died on 1 March 1831 in Vienna.